-Our method can estimate permutation p-value for any test statistic of linkage/association.
-For the simplicity of presentation, throughout this paper, we assume the test statistic is the nominal p-value.
-One fundamental concept of our method is a so-called "significance set".
-Let α be a genome-wide threshold used for the collection of nominal p-values.
+In the following discussions we assume one test statistic has been computed for each marker (locus).
+Our method can estimate permutation p-value for any test statistic.
+For the simplicity of presentation, throughout this paper we assume the test statistic is the nominal p-value.

+2.2.
+A geometric interpretation of permutation p-values.
+One fundamental concept of our method is a so-called "significance set."
+Let α be a genome-wide threshold used for the collection of nominal p-values from all the markers.
 A significance set $\Phi(\alpha)$ denotes, for a fixed trait of interest, the set of possible genotype profiles (whether or not actually observed) with nominal p-values no larger than α .
-Similarly, we denote such genotype profiles in the i-th permutation as $\Phi_i(\alpha)$.
+Similarly, we denote such genotype profiles in the ith permutation as $\Phi_i(\alpha)$.
 Since permuting the trait is equivalent to permuting all the genotype profiles simultaneously, $\Phi_i(\alpha)$ is simply a permutation of $\Phi(\alpha)$.

-Whether any nominal p-value no larger than α is observed in the i-th permutation is equivalent to whether $\Phi_i(\alpha)$ captures at least one observed genotype profile.
-With this concept of a significance set, we can introduce the geometric interpretation of the permutation p-value: The permutation p-value for nominal p-value α is, by definition, the proportion of permutations where at least one nominal p-value is no larger than α .
+Whether any nominal p-value no larger than α is observed in the ith permutation is equivalent to whether $\Phi_i(\alpha)$ captures at least one observed genotype profile.
+With this concept of a significance set, we can introduce the geometric interpretation of the permutation p-value:

+The permutation p-value for nominal p-value α is, by definition, the proportion of permutations where at least one nominal p-value is no larger than α .
 This is equivalent to the proportion of $\{\Phi_i(\alpha)\}$ that capture at least one observed genotype profile.
-Therefore the permutation p-value depends on the distribution of the genotype profiles within $\Phi_i(\alpha)$ and the distribution of the observed genotype profiles in the entire genotype space.
+Therefore, the permutation p-value depends on the distribution of the genotype profiles within $\Phi_i(\alpha)$ and the distribution of the observed genotype profiles in the entire genotype space.

-Intuitively, given a trait and a set of observed genotype profiles, the permutation p-value depends on the trait values, the nominal p-value cutoff α , and the observed genotype profiles.
-In our geometric interpretation, we summarize the information needed for the permutation p-value calculation by two distributions: the distribution of all the observed genotype profiles in the entire genotype space, and the distribution of the genotype profiles in $\Phi_i(\alpha)$, which include the information from the trait and the nominal p-value cutoff α .
+Intuitively, the permutation p-value depends on the trait, the observed genotype profiles and the nominal p-value cutoff α .
+In our geometric interpretation we summarize these inputs by two distributions: the distribution of all the observed genotype profiles in the entire genotype space, and the distribution of the genotype profiles in $\Phi_i(\alpha)$, which include the information from the trait and the nominal p-value cutoff α .